FreeOpcUa/opcua-asyncio/docs/usage/get-started/installation.rst

     Browse OPC-UA node and print result.

 :code:`uaread` / :code:`uawrite`:
-    Read / Write attribute of a node, per default reads value of a node.
+    Read / Write attribute of a node, by default reads value of a node.

 :code:`uaserver`:
     Run an example OPC-UA server.
 By importing xml definition and using uawrite command line, it is even possible to expose real data using this server.